cjuniorfox/unbound/README.md

     --volume /var/lib/dhcp/dhcpd.leases:/dhcp.leases \
     --volume $(pwd)/unbound-conf:/unbound-conf \
     --volume certificates:/etc/certificates/ \
-    --volume unbound-conf:/etc/unbound/unbound.conf.d/ \
     cjuniorfox/unbound:1.20.0
 ```

 - **DOMAIN** is the domain defined as the `search domains`.
 - **DHCPSERVER** is the name of the DHCP server.
 It is used to retrieve DHCP leases.
-Can be
+Can be:

   - `dhcpd`
   - `kea`
   - `dnsmasq`.